calebesg/app-videos/README.md

 This app features all the latest tools and practices in web development!

 - ⚛️ **Reactjs** — A JavaScript library for building user interfaces
+- **Redux** — Redux helps you write applications that behave consistently
+- **Redux Thunk** — To play with Async API calls we use Redux Thunk middleware in React
-- 🎨 **Materialize** — Framework that helps create beautiful, responsive layouts using human-friendly HTML
+- 🎨 **Tailwind** — Framework that helps create beautiful, responsive layouts using human-friendly HTML
 - **Javascrip** — A program language

 ## 🏃💨 Getting started